We are the most diverse city in the U.S. We belong to each other.

 Meditate & Connect with Marci

-Join us this month for Marci's 30-minute program, inspired by Compassionate Houston's 2025 Annual Luncheon theme “Cultivating Boundless Compassion.”
-Each month offers a fresh experience through engaging practices.
-Dive into a rich tapestry of multi-sensory contemplations, including mindful writing, meditation, movement, and visualization, to name a few.
+Each month offers a fresh experience through engaging practices and multi-sensory contemplations including mindful writing, meditation, movement, and visualization.
 Every gathering provides an opportunity to reflect and share in a safe, supportive environment.
-Together, let's cultivate compassion and connection!

 Sign the Charter for Compassion